huy312100/huy312100/README.md

 - 🔭 &nbsp; I’m currently working as a Software Engineer at NashTech
 - 🎓 &nbsp; I study information technology and I am currently an undergraduate student at VNU-HCMUS
 - 🌱 &nbsp; I’m currently learning about frontend and backend technologies
-- 🎿 &nbsp; Hobbies : Reading books , Watch movies , Playing games ...
+- 🎿 &nbsp; Hobbies : Coding , Reading books , Watch movies , Playing games ...
 - 📫 &nbsp; How to reach me: All information is below
 - 😄 &nbsp; Pronouns: He/Him